SimonSchick/BlitzortungAPI/README.md

 # Notes

  - This project uses TypeScript and I highly recommend using TypeScript for it's consumption.
- - As the `Client` is relatively simple I will not in depth documentation.
+ - As the `Client` is relatively simple I will add not in depth documentation.